Investigational ADC Franchise

 Using expertise in both protein engineering and medicinal chemistry, our team of exceptional scientists has methodically designed proprietary ADC technology to target and deliver chemotherapy inside cancer cells and reduce systemic exposure to the cytotoxic payload (or chemotherapy) compared to the way that chemotherapy is commonly delivered.
 The cornerstone of our ADC Franchise is a proprietary payload and linker-payload technology, which consists of:

 - Payload: DXd, a novel topoisomerase I inhibitor

-- Linker: A proprietary peptide designed to be broken down by lysosomal enzymes, which are highly expressed in tumor cells
+- Linker: A proprietary tetrapeptide-based linker that joins the antibody and payload together, and is designed to be broken down by lysosomal enzymes such as cathepsins, which are highly expressed in tumor cells

-These are investigational agents and are not approved by the FDA or any other worldwide regulatory agency as a treatment for any indication.
-Efficacy and safety have not been established.
-There is no guarantee that these investigational agents will become commercially available.
+These are investigational agents and have not been approved by the EMA, FDA or any other worldwide regulatory agency as a treatment for any indication.
+Safety and efficacy have not been established.